Leading: Feathering

 The leading may be increased to align the bottom line of text on a page in a process known as feathering, carding, or vertical justification.

 Bastard fonts

 In metal typesetting some fonts have default increased or decreased leading.
 To achieve this, a smaller font face is cast on the body of a larger font or vice versa.
 Such fonts are usually called "bastard" fonts or types.
-In the notation they are usually written with the face and the body size separated by a slash, like 10/12 that is a 10-point font face on a 12-point body, or 12/10, a 12-point font face on a 10-point body.
+The usual way of indicating such a font is to write the face size first, then a slash and the body size: 10/12 means a 10-point face on a 12-point body, and 12/10 means a 12-point face on a 10-point body.